 Technically, milk chocolate may have a smoother and creamier texture, it usually has more sugar and less cocoa powder than dark chocolate.
 It’s lower in antioxidants (flavanols) than dark chocolate because of the low content of the cocoa powder.

-We know that white chocolate is not considered to be real chocolate as it doesn’t contain cocoa solids and only cocoa butter with other ingredients.
+White chocolate is doesn’t contain cocoa solids, therefore people don’t consider it as real chocolate.
 The sugar content in white chocolate even higher than in milk chocolate, 59 grammes in 100g of a bar and it has no flavanols at all.

 Dark chocolate looks like the healthiest of them all as it contains less fat and sugar, but it is important to check the label.